 Wallace Sabine died in January of 1919.
 Jane Sabine continued to live and maintain her medical office at 348 Marlborough (listing herself both as Mrs. Wallace C. Sabine and Dr. Jane D. Kelly Sabine in the Blue Books).

 As built, 348 Marlborough included a partial fourth floor at the rear of the house, extending about half way towards the front.
-It was probably at the same time as Jane Sabine converted the property into four apartments that she also had the fourth story extended to be a full floor.
+Sometime in the 1920s, the fourth story was extended to be a full floor.
 The house is shown as a three and one-half story house on the 1922 Bromley map and as a four story house on the 1928 map.

 On March 1, 1927, Jane Sabine transferred 348 Marlborough into her name and the name of her daughter, Janet Sabine.
 On August 26, 1929, Janet Sabine transferred her interest back to her mother.
 The next month, she married Frederic Alexander Ley, a civil engineer and building contractor; after their marriage, they lived in New York City.

 Jane D. Kelly Sabine continued to live at 348 Marlborough until her death in February of 1950.

 On September 29, 1950, 348 Marlborough was purchased from the estate of Jane D. Kelly Sabine by Harry E. Thorson, a teletype operator for United Press International, and his wife, Harriet (Harriette) V. Thorson.
-They lived in one of the apartments at 348 Marlborough.
 They previously had been lodgers at 4 Marlborough.
 The Thorsons occupied the house as a multiple dwelling, probably a lodging house (it continued to be shown as a four-family dwelling in the Building Department’s records).
 They continued to live at 348 Marlborough until the early 1960s.

 On August 10, 1961, 348 Marlborough was purchased from the Thorsons by Joseph L. Paley and his wife, Roxy Ann (Stoloff) Paley.
 They lived in Brookline and he maintained his consulting engineering practice at 348 Marlborough, which also continued to be a multiple dwelling.

 On July 12, 1965, 348 Marlborough was acquired from the Paleys by John F. Kelly, Jr.